open-feature/flagd/web-docs/index.md

 It's configurable entirely via a POSIX-style CLI.
 Thanks to it's minimalism, it's _extremely flexible_; you can leverage flagd as a sidecar alongside your application, an engine running in your application process, or as a central service evaluating thousands of flags per second.

-# How can deploy flagd?
+# How do I deploy flagd?

 flagd is designed to fit well into a variety of infrastructures, and can run on various architectures.
 It run as a separate process or directly in your application.